 There is a single commuter train line known as the Trinity Railway Express, or TRE.
 The TRE has connections with all four light rail lines and covers areas west of the coverage provided by the light rail system.

-With more than 130 routes available, the bus network in Dallas is extensive.
+The bus network in Dallas is extensive, consisting of 139 routes that operate daily from 5:30am to midnight.
 One can get almost anywhere using the city’s buses, although most bus journeys will require multiple transfers that lengthen travelling times.

 There's also a historic tram service known as the M-Line Trolley, which is also free.
 There are a number of attractions along the single route it travels daily, including restaurants, shopping districts and hotels.